Wellbeing and Mental Health

 You can send a Microsoft Teams chat message or email your class teacher, your tutor, head of year or assistant head of year.
 They will be able to support you through anything that you are finding difficult and provide you with help.

 It is normal in life to have ups and downs.
-However, please be assured that, even whilst the Covid-19 pandemic continues to cause changes to the way school runs, we are here to help.
+However, please be assured that we are here to help.

 There are various resources below that may help you.
 Remember everyone copes in different ways and it may take trying a few things before you find what works for you.